pecheylauren02/mp5_posh_portables/README.md

 - Users can also return to the products page using the 'keep shopping' button which is styled in secondary action grey.
 [See Whole Site Features](#whole-site)

 - Users can also add a review of a product from this page using the 'add review' button.
 This allows users to provide feedback on products and help share information with other users.
-This button is styled in the non-purchasing yellow colour [See Whole Site Features](#whole-site)
+This button is styled in the non-purchasing colour [See Whole Site Features](#whole-site)
 - Admins of the site will also see 'EDIT' and 'DELETE' links which allow CRUD functionality for products.
 (More information below.)